calli97/DumbassFriendFlix/README.md

 # Self-Hosted Media Streaming Platform

-A private, self-hosted video-sharing platform built for sharing movies and videos with friends — Netflix-style.
+A private, self-hosted video-sharing platform built for sharing movies and videos with friends
 ## Features

 ### Video Streaming